kubeflow/testing/README.md

    ```

    * This requires appropriate K8s RBAC permissions
+   * You'll need to be added to the Google group **ci-team@kubeflow.org**

+     * Create a PR adding yourself to [ci-team](https://github.com/kubeflow/internal-acls/blob/master/ci-team.members.txt)

 1. Search the YAML spec for the pod information for the failed step